Wadi Rum general information

-For lunch the guide prepare chicken, salads, rice, potatoes, bread, gallayah bandora (traditional bedouin meal) and more…
+For lunch the guide prepares chicken, salads, rice, potatoes, bread, gallayah bandora (traditional bedouin meal) and more…

-For dinner, most of time we cook a « zarb », it is the bedouin barbecue cooked in the sand for few hours.
-We accompanied it with some other Jordanian mezze, salads and dishes.
+For dinner, most of time we cook a « zarb », which is the bedouin barbecue cooked in the sand for few hours.
+We accompany it with some other Jordanian mezze, salads and dishes.

 Of course our meals are always accompanied with a bedouin tea, during the tour you will do many « shay-break », a small break enjoying black tea, maybe with sage.

-Please do not hesitate to let us know about your dietary requirements, we respect to so much, and in this way we can organize our meals at the best for you.
+Please do not hesitate to let us know about your dietary requirements or food allergies.
+We respect your needs very much, and in this way we can organize our meals the best way for you.

 Our guides are local bedouins from the village, all from Al Zalabieh tribe.
 They were all born in the desert and know every corner and secret of Wadi Rum.
 Our guides are not only drivers, they are real guides who share their best knowledge of the desert with you.
 They are the best to drive you during the day and night.
 Bedouins gave a name to each mountain, so in this way they never get lost.
 To drive in the night, they help themselves with the moon which lights the mountains.

 They speak their native language which is Arabic, but all of them also speak English fluently.
 They have some basic vocabulary in many languages (German, French, Chinese, Russian and more…) learned from travelers visiting from around the world, but do not expect a tour in these languages.
 In every way, they do their best to communicate with you, breaking the language barrier, you should always be understood.

 If you plan to come with your car, be sure it is a 4x4 or a jeep.
 This experience is not recomended if you don't have any experience driving in the sand.
-Also remind there is no internet connection in the desert, without a map you could get lost easily.
+Also remember that there is no internet connection in the desert, and without a map you could get lost easily.